shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

       V ∂_x ∧ ∂_y ∧ ∂_z = (+avr -awq -bur +bwp +cuq -cvp) ∂_x ∧ ∂_y ∧ ∂_z

-This procedure can be generalized to hypervolumes constructed from k-vectors/ The hypervolume is calculated with the determinant of a :math:`k \times k` matrice, or equivalently by taking the exterior product of k k-vectors.
+This procedure can be generalized to hypervolumes constructed from k--vectors/ The hypervolume is calculated with the determinant of a :math:`k \times k` matrice, or equivalently by taking the exterior product of k k--vectors.

 .. }}}